-Something for everyone: The wide-reaching benefits of a CEP
+Something for everyone: The wide-reaching benefits of a Customer Service Platform

 It isn’t any single touchpoint that usually wears customers out – it’s the cumulative experience of having to jump between so many disconnected channels, often re-entering information and needing to spend significant time to get an answer.
 Satisfaction frequently declines over the course of journeys, despite a high likelihood of a discrete positive interaction at each step.

-A modern CEP can draw upon multiple data sources, applications, and services.
+A modern Customer Service Platform can draw upon multiple data sources, applications, and services.
 The ubiquitous customer relationship management (CRM) software is often a key component, along with others including but not limited to:

 • Omnichannel or multichannel software for reaching customers consistently on multiple platforms.